jemartti/aws-s3-zipper/README.md

     * `maxFileCount`: Optional. maximum number of files to zip in a single fragment.
     * `maxFileSize`: Optional.
 Maximum Bytes to fit into a single zip fragment.
 Note: If a file is found larger than the limit a separate fragment will becreated just for it.
     * `recursive`: bool optional. to zip nested folders or not
+    * `fileList`: array optional. provides a list of files to zip, subject to s3Prefix. overrides recursive, startKey, maxFileSize, and maxFileCount.
 * `callback(err,result)`: call this function when done
   * `err`: the error object if any
   * `results`: the array of results